craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Dampguard

 You have spent your life before adventure in the [[Gabrin Shrublands]] working under the [[Baron Shimmer]].
-You were either a part of a raiding crew, taking scores from Guild Merchants traveling the [[Alvalini River]], or a .
+You were likely a part of a raiding crew, taking scores from Guild Merchants traveling the [[Alvalini River]], or a feared shadow in the mind of those who would refuse the Baron's taxation.

-You gain
+You gain +2 to your Dexterity Score and +1 to your Strength Score.
+You are proficient in the...
+You know ...

 In addition,

 ## Riphound

-You have
+You have spent your life before adventure working under the [[Baron Glask]].
+The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings.
+Your life has been brutal and deadly.
+And so it shall continue to be.

-You gain
+You gain...
+You are proficient in the...
+You know ...

 In addition,